munix24/javascript/simpleJSprofile/README.md

 //Do some work

-//console output time

-stopwatch1.consolePrintElapsedMs();
+stopwatch1.consolePrintElapsedMs(); //Elapsed: 2001.0002 ms

-//Start 2nd Stopwatch - variables are object specific so multiple StopWatches work with min space
+//Start 2nd Stopwatch - variables are object specific so multiple StopWatches work

 var stopwatch2 = new StopWatch();